seanharrington256/WildIris_Qiime2/README.md

 * I will assume some basic knowledge of WildIris, including how to log on, what a job is, etc. If you need a refresher, these concepts are covered in my [Intro to bash and the WildIris cluster](https://github.com/seanharrington256/WildIris_tutorial) tutorial.

-This is a modification of a general tutorial I put together [here](https://github.com/seanharrington256/boise_qiime_2022) that is not specific to WildIris.
+This QIIME2 tutorial is a modification of a general tutorial I put together [here](https://github.com/seanharrington256/boise_qiime_2022) that is not specific to WildIris.

 <br><br><br>
 <br><br><br>